-It is important to mention here that a few recent studies appear to contradict our findings and suggest that SIRT1 may act as a tumor suppressor in some cancer models.
-A study by Fu et al. (53) has shown that SIRT1 interacts and deacetylates Lys in the androgen receptor lysine motif, which represses its oncogenic signaling and inhibits PCa cells from growing in response to the dihydrotestosterone.
-Also, Dai et al. (54) have found that SIRT1 acts as a co-repressor of the androgen receptor, and its down-regulation increased the sensitivity of androgen-responsive genes to androgen stimulation, enhanced the sensitivity of PCa cells' proliferative responses to androgens, and decreased their sensitivity to androgen antagonists.
-Firestin et al. (55) reported that SIRT1 suppresses intestinal tumor formation in vivo via modulating β-catenin.
-However, contrary to these observations, a number of studies support our observations of the tumor promoter role of SIRT1.
-Very recently, Kojima et al. (45) demonstrated that sirtinol as well as SIRT1 small interfering RNA inhibited cell growth and increased sensitivity to camptothecin and cisplatin in DU145 or PC3 cells.
-It has also been reported that SIRT1 is overexpressed in prostate tissues of transgenic adenocarcinoma of mouse prostate (TRAMP mice), which possesses many features of the human PCa (56).
-Further, in another study, the four and a half LIM domain protein, FHL2, was shown to enhance the interaction and deacetylation of FOXO1 by SIRT1 in PCa cells to promote tumorigenesis in response to increased stress during aging (15).
-These studies clearly support our findings and hypothesis that SIRT1 acts as an oncogene in PCa.
-A definite reason for the observed differences between the two lines of thought and findings is not very clear at present.
-However, the observed differences could be due to the (i) complexity of the androgen receptor, (ii) different model systems, and/or (iii) other unknown mechanisms by which SIRT1 imparts its biological functions.
+It is important to mention here that a few recent studies appear to contradict our findings and suggest that Sirt1 may act as a tumor suppressor in some cancer models.
+A study by Solomon et al. has shown that Sirt1 interacts and deacetylates Lys630 in the androgen receptor lysine motif, which represses its oncogenic signaling and inhibits PCa cells from growing in response to the dihydrotestosterone (53).
+Also, Dai and colleague have found that Sirt1 acts as a co-repressor of the androgen receptor and its down regulation increased the sensitivity of androgen-responsive genes to androgen stimulation, enhanced the sensitivity of PCa cells proliferative responses to androgens, and decreased their sensitivity to androgen antagonists (54).
+Firestin et al. reported that Sirt1 suppresses intestinal tumor formation in vivo via modulating β -catenin (55).
+However, contrary to these observations, a number of studies support our observations of Sirt1's tumor promoter role.
+Very recently, Kojima et al. demonstrated that sirtinol as well as Sirt1 siRNA inhibited cell growth and increased sensitivity to camptothecin and cisplatin in DU145 or PC3 cells (45).
+It has also been reported that Sirt1 in overexpressed in prostate tissues of transgenic adenocarcinoma of mouse prostate (TRAMP mice) which possesses many features of the human PCa (56).
+Further, in another study the four and a half LIM domain protein, FHL2, was shown to enhance the interaction and deacetylation of FoxO1 by Sirt1 in PCa cells to promote tumorigenesis in response to increased stress during aging (15).
+These studies clearly support our findings and hypothesis that Sirt1 acts as an oncogene in PCa.
+A definite reason for the observed differences between the two lines of thoughts and findings is not very clear at present.
+However, the observed differences could be i) due to the complexity of the androgen receptor, ii) different model systems and/or iii) other unknown mechanisms by which Sirt1 imparts its biological functions.

-At present, only limited reports are available regarding the role of sirtuin proteins in human cancers, and SIRT1 inhibition is being increasingly appreciated as a viable option for anticancer strategies (15, 24, 57, 58).
-Wang et al. (59) have demonstrated an involvement of SIRT1 in human melanoma A375-S2 cell death by an agent, evodimine, which was isolated from Evodia rutaecarpa.
-Ota et al. (24) have shown that the SIRT1 inhibitor sirtinol induced a senescence-like growth arrest in human breast cancer MCF-7 cells and lung cancer H1299 cells, suggesting that SIRT1 inhibitors may have anticancer potential (24).
-Ford et al. (57) have demonstrated that SIRT1 silencing induced growth arrest and/or apoptosis in certain human epithelial cancer cells.
-Further, a study by Chu et al. (60) has implicated SIRT1 in the control of multidrug resistance gene MDR1 and cancer resistance to chemotherapy.
-A very recent study by
+At present, only limited reports are available regarding the role of sirtuin proteins in human cancers and Sirt1inhibition is being increasingly appreciated as a viable option for anti-cancer strategies (15,24,57,58).
+Wang and colleagues have demonstrated an involvement of Sirt1 in human melanoma A375-S2 cell death by an agent evodimine, which was isolated from Evodia rutaecarpa (59).
+Ota and colleagues have shown that the Sirt1 inhibitor sirtinol, induced a senescence-like growth arrest in human breast cancer MCF-7 cells and lung cancer H1299 cells (24), suggesting that